John Donald (jewellery designer): Crowns, shadows and the concern for texture

-A very fashionable craftsman
+Jewellery business

-From the early 1960s John Donald's reputation grew rapidly.
-His work found favour with women of fashion as well as critics, and he was able to produce jewellery whose avant-garde design was matched only by the beauty of their precious materials.
-He married in 1962, and soon had two young children living above his Bayswater workshop.
+From the early 1960s, Donald's reputation grew rapidly.
+His work found favour with women of fashion as well as critics.
+He married in 1962, and later had two young children living above his Bayswater workshop.

-By the middle of the decade both John Donald's business and his family were starting to outgrow his modest Bayswater workshop and premises above it, and he began searching for a new studio.
-The site he eventually chose was 120 Cheapside, a small shop at the front of the new Schroder's Bank building.
+By the middle of the decade, both Donald's business and his family were starting to outgrow his small Bayswater workshop and premises above it, and so he began searching for a new studio.
+The site he eventually chose was 120 Cheapside, a small shop at the front of the then-new Schroder's Bank building.
 This was a significant choice; by moving to a shop in the City he was opting not only to independently retail his work, but to do so away from the traditional hub of the West End.
-However he went ahead, and in 1968 opened a small but elegant gallery and workshop, delighting his landlords by bringing a working jeweller back to the Elizabethan 'Goldsmiths Row'.
+In 1968 he opened a small gallery and workshop, delighting his landlords by bringing a working jeweller back to the Elizabethan 'Goldsmiths Row'.

 The years that followed saw his business grow exponentially.
 He opened one retail shop in Bond Street in 1971, and another in Richmond in 1973.
-The former enterprise was a partnership with Tecla pearls; although lasting not much more than a year, it allowed him to develop his imaginative and sensitive use of the gems.
-The outlets enabled John Donald to bring his innovative designs to a wide audience of more ordinary clients as well as his grand patrons from the banking and aristocratic worlds.
+The former enterprise was a partnership with Tecla pearls; although only lasting a little over a year, it still allowed him to develop his use of the gems.
+The outlets enabled Donald to bring his designs to an audience of more ordinary clients in addition to his wealthy patrons from the banking and aristocratic worlds.

 Eastern colour and old-fashioned influences

-John Donald travelled overseas right from the start of his career, building up his international profile by exhibiting and selling new work in Europe, America and Japan.
-However his most important links were with the Middle East, and it was this region which inspired many of his designs in the closing decades of the century.
+Donald travelled overseas right from the start of his career, building up his international profile by exhibiting and selling new work in Europe, America and Japan.
+However, his most important links were with the Middle East, and it was this region which inspired many of his designs in the late 20th century.

 Donald made his first visit there in 1969, holding a small exhibition at the Sheraton Hotel in Kuwait.
-It was an immediate success and he returned in 1971, when his three-week stay earned enough money to see him through the crippling economic downturn which marked the beginning of that year.
+It was an immediate success and he returned in 1971, when his three-week stay earned him enough money to see him through the crippling economic downturn which marked the beginning of that year.
 The intense sunlight of the Middle East drove him to be much bolder with his use of colours.
 The Islamic tiles and decorations he encountered on these trips were another source of new ideas.

-Another great (if unlikely) influence on John Donald's work originates much closer to home.
-The quintessentially modern designer has studied Victorian jewellery, admiring its 'intricate, thoughtful and honestly decorative' style.
-As a young student at the Royal College of Art he spent time looking at the Victoria and Albert Museum's extensive collection of 19th century jewels.
-Their elegant natural shapes and attention to detail find echoes in many of his pieces, especially those which employ ingenious movable or interchangeable parts.
+Donald's work was also inspired by Victorian jewellery.
+As a young student at the Royal College of Art, he spent time looking at the Victoria and Albert Museum's extensive collection of 19th century jewels.
+Their elegant natural shapes and attention to detail influenced many of his pieces, especially those which have movable or interchangeable parts.